openmelody/mt-plugin-configassistant/README.md

 **Asset Template Tags**

-For each option of type `file` that is defined, two template tags are defined.
+For each option of type `asset` and `file` that is defined, two template tags are defined.
 The first is the one specified by the user using the `tag` parameter associated with the option in the `config.yaml`.
 This template tag will return the Asset ID of the asset created for you.

 The second template tag is `<TAGNAME>Asset`.
 This template tag is a container or block tag that adds the uploaded asset to the current context allowing you